Slovenia Travel Guide - How to Plan a Trip to Slovenia

 Here are my recommendations:

-Ljubljana - for an urban feel and countrywide sightseeing
+Ljubljana - for an urban feel and day trip options

 If you’re only visiting Slovenia for a short time and you want to be as central as possible, or you just really don’t want to have to change your accommodation at all, Ljubljana is the perfect base.
 Located right in the middle of the country, you can reach almost anywhere within about an hour.
 Ljubljana is the perfect base from which to make day trips around Slovenia.